chamindu/chamindu-website/content/page/about/index.md

 Hi I am Chamindu Munasinghe a Software Architect/Developer based in Colombo, Sri Lanka.
 I have 15+ years of experience designing and developing software systems using various technology stacks.
 I am passionate about software architecture and code quality.

 If I had to thank one person for who I am today that would be my father Ranjan Munasinghe.
-He was an Electronics Engineer and I grew up going to his visiting lecture sessions and helping his various consulting projects where I found my interest for all things tech and learned how to think like an engineer.
+He is an Electronics Engineer and I grew up going to his visiting lecture sessions and helping his various consulting projects where I found my interest for all things tech and learned how to think like an engineer.

 {{< img "family.jpg" "My Family">}}